myusefulrepo/Tips/Tips - Create a bunch of dummy files.md

 ````

-## Create a bunch of file with different sizes and in a diffrent quantity
+## Create a bunch of file with different sizes and in a different quantity

 ````powershell
 $PathForDummyFiles = "c:\temp"